viewing Apigee X documentation.

 This section describes environments and environment groups.

 An Apigee environment is a software environment, within an organization, for creating and deploying API proxies.
 You must deploy an API proxy to an environment before it can be accessed.
 You can deploy an API proxy to a single environment or to multiple environments.

 Each environment is limited to 60 total deployments, at most 50 of which can be proxy deployments deployed API proxies plus shared flows (combined).

 An environment group (sometimes called an envgroup in the Apigee APIs) is the basic mechanism for defining the way requests are routed to individual environments.
 You define hostnames on your environment groups (not on individual environments), and Apigee routes requests to the environments within a group by using those hostname definitions.

-Environments must be members of an environment group before you can access resources defined within them.
+An environment must be a member of at least one environment group before you can access resources defined within it.
 In other words, you must assign an environment to a group before you can use it.

 The logical grouping of environments by environment group provides the following benefits: